ciscops/cyber-vision-api-scripts/README.md

 # Cisco Cyber Vision API Scripts

-These .exe files must be run on a device that can access the Cyber Vision Center from an IP address.
+These .exe files must be run on a device that can access the Cyber Vision Center.
+It will prompt for a valid API key and IP address of CV Center.

+Files will be output to the current working directory where the scripts are executed.

 ## File Descriptions